 Are you a local group or team in the For Our Kids network with an idea for action that could use some funding to grow?
 We want to help you with that.

-The Small Grants Program is available to local groups or teams in the network once a year for up to $250.
+The Small Grants Program is available to local groups or teams in the network once a year for up to $500.

-We'll cover costs for whatever it is you need to make something "go" - it could be printing costs, online ads, event costs, whatever.
+We'll cover costs for whatever it is you need to make something "go" - it could be printing costs, online ads, event costs, or so much more.

 Let's make it happen!